learn-co-students/module-1-code-challenge-round-2-nyc-web-module-2-code-challenge---round-2---mhtn---071519-1564668351/README.md

 Congratulations!
 You've just been hired to work on a special project for JFK Airport.
 The previous developer began building an app that would keep track of flights, passengers, and planes.
 However, before they were able to finish, they quit to join Newark Airport.
 Your task is to review the existing code (including existing models and migrations) and do what's neccessary to make the app work.

 *If you have properly completed the app you should be able to run `rake db:seed` without error.
 IF you run `rake db:seed` now it will give you an error.
-It is your job to create the establish the proper relationships and build the methods so that your app should be able to do the following:*
+It is your job to create the establish the proper models and relationships so that your app should be able to do the following:*

-Build the following methods on the Flight class Flight#duration
+- Flight:
+  Flight#duration
-    - return the flight's duration as an integer Flight#origin
+    - returns the flight's duration as an integer Flight#origin
-    - return the flight's origin as a string Flight#destination
+    - returns the flight's origin as a string Flight#destination
-    - return the flight's destination as a string Flight#passengers
+    - returns the flight's destination as a string Flight#passengers
-    - has many `passengers`
-    - return a collection of passengers instances associated with that flight
+    - returns an array of all the passenger instances that are associated with the the flight Flight#plane

-  Flight#plane
-    - belongs to a `plane`
-    - returns the instance of plane that is associated with that flight
+    - returns the instance of the plane that is associated with the flight Flight#tickets

-  - should be able to see all of its `tickets`
-  - should know all of its `passengers`
-  - should know its `plane`
+    - returns an array of all ticket instances associated with the flight Flight#total_passengers
-  - `Flight#total_passengers` should return the total number of passengers taking the flight
+    - returns the total sum of number of passengers associated with the flight as an integer

 - Passenger
+  Passenger#name
-  - has a `name`
+    - returns the passenger's name as a string Passenger#flights
-  - has many `flights`
-  - should be able to see all of their `tickets`
-  - should know all of their `flights`
-  - should know all of their `planes`
-  - `Passenger#total_flight_time` should return the total combined duration of all of their `flights`
+    - returns an array of all flight instances associated with the passenger Passenger#tickets
+    - returns an array of all ticket instances associated with the passenger Passenger#flights
+    - returns an array of all flight instances associated with the passenger Passenger#planes
+    - returns an array of all plane instances associated with the passenger Passenger#total_flight_time
+    - returns the total sum of the duration for each flight associated with the passenger as an integer

 - Plane
-  - has a `name`
+  Plane#name
-  - has a `num_of_seats`
+    - returns the planes's name as a string Plane#num_of_seats
-  - has many `flights`
-  - should know all of its `passengers`
-  - `Plane#total_passengers` should return the total number of passengers for all of the plane's flights
+    - returns the plane's num_of_seats as an integer Plane#flights
+    - returns an array of all flight instances associated with the plane Plane#passengers
+    - returns an array of all passenger instances associated with the plane Plane#total_passengers returns the total sum of number of passengers associated with this plane as an integer

   *When you have completed your app you will need to answer the questions below to help out any new developers joining your team:*